 As more and more human resource processes can become more automated, human resource professionals have more time to focus on the people.
 One of the benefits of focusing on the people is discovering antiquated processes that could be streamlined.
 This can be done easily through survey data collection (assuming that you aren’t “in the weeds” with your employees on a regular basis).
 Streamlining processes can be a huge asset to a company’s bottom line.

 Often times employees have ideas on how their work could be done more efficiently with the help of a certain tool or technology.
 Obviously, not all of these opportunities can be capitalized upon, but as a human resource professional, you have the opportunity to analyze the data and decide what makes the most sense.
 While purchasing and utilizing technology to manage your processes in human resources, it’s important to note that there are often tools employees could use that may have a significant impact on the bottom line.
-Don’t forget to explore those as technology continues to grow in 2017.
+Don’t forget to explore those as technology continues to grow.

 Ongoing Education and Training Will Become Increasingly More Important